Intersection theory, relative cohomology and the Feynman parametrization: Summary

 The usage of the Feynman parametrization has a few advantages over the Baikov representation that is usually employed in the literature.
 The Symanzik polynomials are homogeneous in the Feynman parameters, and are usually simpler than the Baikov polynomial.
 In the Feynman parametrization, one does not need to introduce ISPs unless they appear in the numerator.
 When that happens, the integral can be easily represented by integrands with Symanzik polynomials in the denominator.
 While these integrands appear to be Feynman integrals in shifted spacetime dimensions, they can be straightforwardly reduced within intersection theory without extra burden.
 Finally, the dual basis can always be chosen to have at most simple poles at the relative boundaries.
 All the above lead to the fact that performing integral reduction using intersection theory and relative cohomology in the Feynman parametrization can be simpler than in the Baikov representation.

 We have applied our method to several simple examples to demonstrate the correctness of our approach.
 To improve the efficiency further and to tackle more difficult problems, it will be necessary to employ the technology of finite fields and modular arithmetics~\cite{Peraro:2016wsq, Peraro:2019svx, Klappert:2019emp, Magerya:2022hvj, Mokrov:2023vva, Liu:2023cgs, Mangan:2023eeb}.
 There are also recent developments in the computation of intersection numbers \cite{Chestnov:2022xsy, Chestnov:2022alh, Brunello:2024tqf}, that can potentially be adopted in our method as well.
+Finally, in the Baikov representation, one may apply a set of spanning cut to simplify the calculation.
+In the Feynman parametrization, cutting a propagator corresponds to removing a boundary of the integration domain \cite{Britto:2023rig}.
+It is therefore well possible to adopt the same trick of spanning cut in our approach.
 We leave these for future investigation.